Hi, I’m Rachel.

 What I believe:

-Our Mission: empower 1000 BigLaw women
+To equip 1000 BigLaw women

-so you can lead and redefine what power looks like.
+redefine what power looks like

 Our Community Guidelines